-LICENSE: Malware SUPPORTED DEVICES: Series 3, Virtual, X-Series SUPPORTED DEFENSE CENTERS: Any except DC500
+LICENSE: Malware SUPPORTED DEVICES: Series 3, Virtual, X-Series SUPPORTED DEFENSE CENTERS: Any except DC500 detection list in combination with the clean list, which lets you mark specific files as clean.

 Custom file detection can be used to identify and block any files moving around your network, even if Sourcefire has not identified the file as malicious.
 You do not need a cloud connection to perform these lookups, so custom file detection is ideal for use with any type of private intelligence data you have.